Any2HRTF/PPM/README.md

 ### Plotting Helpers

-Packaged into the model is a helper function to visualise the PPM in a 3D plot and a histogram of the distances between the points of two PPMs.
+Packaged into the module, a helper function is available to visualise the PPM and the minimum pointwise distances between two PPM instances as a 3D plot and a histogram, respectively.

 ```python
 from ppm import PPM